Skip to main content

 Authentication MechanismEither "Username and password" or "SSL".
 Supported for MSSQL, MySQL and PostgreSQL.

-Note: Please ensure that details are correctly inputted as they are case sensitive.
+Note: Please ensure that all details are correctly inputted as they are case sensitive.

-You can then optionally click Check Connection to validate the detailss are correct and/or Save.
+You can then optionally click Check Connection to validate the details are correct and/or Save.

 A screenshot of a computer Description automatically